solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 </SolanaCodeGroup>

-### Getting the routes for given Input and Output token
+### Getting the routes for given Input และ Output token
-The `computeRoutes` methods takes in the input Mint address and the output Mint address and gives all the possibles routes in order of best price first.
+The `computeRoutes` methods takes in the input Mint address และ the output Mint address และ gives all the possibles routes in order of best price first.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>